The Pacific War Online Encyclopedia

 a resident officer in France.

-A member of the Imperial Way (Kōdōha) faction, Mutaguchi was the regiment
+A member of the Imperial Way (Kōdōha) faction, Mutaguchi was

 commander over the

 Incident of 7 July 1937, and his arrogance helped launched the